 Both Solidarity and People Before Profit are front groups: that is, organisations used by their respective ‘Vanguard Parties’ to attract a broader support base than they would achieve by operating openly as revolutionary Trotskyists.
 Front groups in Ireland break down into two forms, electoral and campaign-based.
 People Before Profit, the Anti-Austerity Alliance and Solidarity are all examples of the former, created to run in elections and functionally having little independent existence.
 They generally aim to take a softer, less radical approach to make them more palatable electorally.
 Every single TD for PBP and Solidarity is a member of their respective vanguard parties, as are the leaderships of both front groups.

 One of the clearer distinctions between the two parties is the relationship between their ‘electoral’ and ‘core’ parties.
-A member of PBP once described their view to me that “The Socialist Party is a person wearing a hat called Solidarity, PBP is a person with a Socialist Workers Network spine”.
+A member of PBP once described their view to me that

 Since 2010 PBP has moved substantially towards existing (at least day to day) as a unitary organisation while the Socialist Party has maintained a more orthodox approach, with each occasionally criticising the other over their respective approaches.

 Campaign-based front groups are looser, and generally organised around issues like racism or feminism.
 They seek to radicalise and recruit people interested in these social problems.